Schaudge/petsc/doc/manual/section.rst

 Note that dofs are always contiguous, regardless of the outer dimensional ordering.

 Setting the which ordering is done with ``PetscSectionSetPointMajor()``, where ``PETSC_TRUE`` sets point-major and ``PETSC_FALSE`` sets field major.
-The current default is for point-major.
+The current default is for point-major, and many operations on ``DMPlex`` will only work with this ordering.
+Field-major ordering is provided mainly for compatibility with external packages, such as LibMesh.

 Working with data